 How long has General Motors known there was an issue with the ignition switch?
 Can the new GM be sued for the recalls?
 Will sanctions against Russia hurt car companies?

-Was there a cover-up May 15, 2009, when, according to the New York Times, “data in the black boxes of Chevrolet Cobalts confirmed a potentially fatal defect existed in hundreds of thousands of cars.”
+Was there a cover-up on May 15, 2009, when, according to the New York Times, “data in the black boxes of Chevrolet Cobalts confirmed a potentially fatal defect existed in hundreds of thousands of cars.”

 Is General Motors shielded by the bankruptcy they went through and if not, will the majority owners of the new General Motors have to pay?

-During the bankruptcy General Motors was divided into two group, the old GM, renamed Motors Liquidation Company, which is separate and independent from the old corporation and, according to documents, including the liabilities of the old General Motors.
+During the bankruptcy General Motors was divided into two groups, the old GM, renamed Motors Liquidation Company, which is separate and independent from the old corporation and, according to documents, including the liabilities of the old General Motors.
 The new General Motors is named General Motors Company LLC.
 The new company retained four out of eight brands: Chevrolet, Cadillac, GMC, and Buick.
 Saturn, Hummer, Saab, and Pontiac were part of the liquidation process.

 Who owned General Motors during those times?

 On July 10, 2009, a new entity, General Motors Company, completed the purchase of continuing operations, assets and trademarks of General Motors Company.
 The “new GM” was mostly owned by the United States Government (60%) and Canadian governments (12.5%), which held 72.5 percent.
 A union health care trust called a Voluntary Employee Beneficiary Association (VEBA), held 17.5 percent, and 10 percent is held by the old GM, Motors Liquidation.
-As of December 2013, the United States government sold the last of their shares of stock.
+As of December 2013, the United States government sold the last of its shares of stock.

 Why would the new General Motors have to pay?

 According to David Whiston, Senior Analyst, Morningstar, “The more significant concern, and at this point, an unknown cost is what GM will have to pay to settle the Justice Departments reported criminal investigation as well as civil lawsuits.
-Under the 363 sale from Old GMs bankruptcy, GM is not legally liable for any accidents that occurred before July 10, 2009, but we would not be surprised if GM voluntarily pays at least $1 billion into a victims fund as requested by the Center for Auto Safety in a March 12 letter to GM CEO Mary Barra.
+Under the 363 sale from Old GM’s bankruptcy, GM is not legally liable for any accidents that occurred before July 10, 2009, but we would not be surprised if GM voluntarily pays at least $1 billion into a victims fund as requested by the Center for Auto Safety in a March 12 letter to GM CEO Mary Barra.
 Even if GM agreed with this request, it is possible that GM shareholders could file litigation to stop such a payment, claiming that voluntarily paying such a large amount violates GMs fiduciary duties to shareholders.”

 Morningstar’s Whiston went on to say, “remain confident that GM has more than enough liquidity to handle any possible payments with automotive liquidity at year-end of more than $38 billion.
 A fine or settlement of even a few billion dollars is not a large decline in our fair value estimate when it is spread over about 1.85 billion diluted shares.”